UTVA Aero 3

 The UTVA Aero 3 was a piston-engined military trainer aircraft built in Yugoslavia to replace the Ikarus Aero 2 then in service.
 One hundred ten were built, in Yugoslav Air Force service from 1958 to mid-1970s.
 It was superseded by the UTVA 75.

 Design and development

-First flown in 1956 the Aero 3 was designed to meet a Yugoslav Air Force requirement for a primary trainer that could also be used in the army co-operation role.
+First flown in 1956, the Aero 3 was designed to meet a Yugoslav Air Force requirement for a primary trainer that could also be used in the army co-operation role.

-The Aero 3 was a low wing cantilever monoplane that seated the student and instructor in tandem under a bubble canopy.
-Of all wood construction it had a fixed, tailwheel landing gear and powered by a nose-mounted 190 hp (142 kW) Lycoming O-435-A piston engine.
+The Aero 3 was a low-wing cantilever monoplane that seated the student and instructor in tandem under a bubble canopy.
+Of all wood construction, it had a fixed, tailwheel landing gear and was powered by a nose-mounted 190 hp (142 kW) Lycoming O-435-A piston engine.